 For the traps: Drill seven or punch 1/8-inch holes near the top of the deli containers, evenly spaced, leaving 1/8 of the rim diameter without a hole so you can pour used bait out that side without it leaking out of a hole.
 This works better if the drill bit or punch is hot.

-Place stake at the edge of the field with the cup attached at about eye height 4-6 feet.
-In large fields, traps should also be placed in the field interior at 3-4 ft high.
+Place stake at the edge of the field with the cup attached at about eye height four to six feet.
+In large fields, traps should also be placed in the field interior at three to four feet high.

-Traps should be placed in multiples about 25-50 ft apart, so at least 2 traps along the field edge and 2 traps in the field interior in larger fields where the edge is a considerable distance from the field.
+Traps should be placed in multiples about 25-50 ft. apart, so at least two traps along the field edge and two traps in the field interior in larger fields where the edge is a considerable distance from the field.
 Traps should be visited at least once per week, but preferably twice a week.
 During each visit, fly samples should be collected from the traps and then the traps should be emptied and replaced with fresh bait.